-l.
-Final adoption shall be by resolution, adopted by a majority of the full membership of the Governing Body, and may be by title.

 § 34-9 FISCAL REQUIREMENTS, ANNUAL REPORTS, AUDIT.

-a.
-Monies appropriated and collected for the annual costs of operating and maintaining a Special Improvement District shall be credited to a special account.
-The Council may incur the annual costs of improving, operating and maintaining a Special Improvement District during a fiscal year, though not specifically provided for by line item or other category in an approved estimate for such fiscal year, if in its discretion it shall be deemed necessary to provide for such annual improvements or operation or maintenance prior to the succeeding fiscal year and so long as the total amount of the account approved for that year is not exceeded by the expenditure.
+a. .
+The Borough may incur the annual costs of improving, operating and maintaining a Special Improvement District during a fiscal year, though not specifically provided for by line item or other category in an approved estimate for such fiscal year, if in its discretion it shall be deemed necessary to provide for such annual improvements or operation or maintenance prior to the succeeding fiscal year and so long as the total amount of the account approved for that year is not exceeded by the expenditure.
 Any balances to the credit of the account and remaining unexpended at the end of the fiscal year shall be maintained and applied towards the financial requirements of the succeeding year.

-b.
-The Council may retain a portion of the collected special assessment proceeds to offset the direct costs incurred in the required assessment and budget processes.
+.

-c.
-The Council shall pay over funds to the District Management Corporation quarterly on the 15th day of February, May, August and November of each year.
+c. .
+The Borough shall make all funding available to the District Management Corporation pursuant to its proposed budget on a quarterly basis, specifically the 15th day of February, may, August, and November of each year.
 The Borough shall not be obligated to pay over funds not received by the Borough.

 d.
 The District Management Corporation shall cause an annual audit of its books, accounts and financial transactions to be made and filed with the Council and for that purpose shall employ a Certified Public Accountant of New Jersey.
 The annual audit shall be completed and filed with Governing Body within four months after the close of the fiscal year of the corporation, and a certified copy of the audit shall be filed with the Director of Community Affairs within five days of the filing of the audit with the Council.